-Stephanie Cohen, known as the “perennial diva,” gave tips on summer gardening in the sometimes irreverent and often funny keynote address of the National Garden Festival in Buffalo.
+Stephanie Cohen, known as the “perennial diva,” gave tips on summer gardening in the sometimes irreverent and often funny keynote address of the National Garden Festival in Buffalo (now Gardens Buffalo Niagara).
 The event was held Saturday, June 19 in the Nichols School in Buffalo.
 After the talk, Cohen signed copies of her books, which include The Perennial Gardener’s Design Primer, Fallscaping, and her newest, The Nonstop Garden.

 Here are some of the tips she gave during her talk:

 Too often we segregate herbs in their own separate herb garden, but they work well in an ornamental garden, too.
 For instance, thyme makes a great ground cover, is beautiful when it flowers, and is fragrant, too.